 Function in C++ Bitset

-There are several functions of Bitset in C++.
-Some of them are as follows:
+There are multiple operations of Bitset in C++.
+A few of them include:

 | Function | Description |